 - The teacher will ask children to stop what they are doing and quietly walk to either the primary or secondary exit.
-In case of a fire emergency, the smoke detector alarm will go off and the teacher will instruct children to line up at the nearest exit immediately. - As the children are lining up the teacher or her assistant will check all areas of the classroom for children (bathroom, closets, etc.), get the emergency bag, and in inclement weather collect children's coats and gear from their lockers.
-In the case of a fire emergency, the teacher will guide the children out of the building as quickly as possible, checking that all children are present and taking the emergency bag.
-Since a quick evacuation is essential in a fire, this may mean leaving coats and gear behind. - The teacher will walk with the children to the designated meeting place. - Once assembled in a safe place the teacher will take attendance. - Authorities can be notified using a cell phone.
+In case of a fire emergency, the smoke detector alarm will go off and the teacher will instruct children to line up at the nearest exit immediately. - As the children are lining up the teachers will check all areas of the classroom for children (bathroom, closets, etc.) In inclement weather collect children's coats and gear from their lockers.
+In the case of a fire emergency, the teacher will guide the children out of the building as quickly as possible, checking that all children are present.
+Since a quick evacuation is essential in a fire, this may mean leaving coats and gear behind.

+- The teacher will walk with the children to the designated meeting place. - Once assembled in a safe place the teacher will take attendance. - Authorities can be notified using a cell phone.
 Parents will be notified using the emergency contact list.
-This list is checked and updated monthly.

 In the case of a serious medical emergency, a teacher or staff member trained by the Red Cross in First Aid/CPR will evaluate the situation, direct someone to call 911, and follow instructions from emergency personnel.
-If a First Aid/CPR trained staff member is not immediately available the supervising adult will call 911 and follow the instructions from emergency personnel.
+If a First Aid/CPR trained staff member is not immediately available, the supervising adult will call 911 and follow the instructions from emergency personnel.
 Should the child need to be transported to a medical facility, a familiar teacher or staff member will ride with the child to the hospital and remain with the child until a parent or guardian arrives.
 The other teacher on duty or a member of the administrative staff will step into the classroom to ensure remaining children are being supervised according to required ratios.
-It is important to keep all of your emergency contact information up to date; the school, using this information, will contact parents.
+It is important to keep all your emergency contact information up to date; the school, using this information, will contact parents.